 Bose F1 Subwoofer

 The Bose F1 subwoofer is the perfect companion to the Bose F1 Model 812.
 Boasting powerful low-end delivery and easy-to-use functionality.
-Here are the highlights before we take a closer look at this impressive PA subwoofer.
+Let’s take a closer look at this impressive PA subwoofer.

 The Bose F1 subwoofer is an impressive PA subwoofer.
 The integration with the companion F1 Model 812 is sublime.
-Below we take a deep dive into why this might be one of the best portable PA systems available today.
+Below we take a deep dive into why this might be one of the best subwoofers for a PA system available today.

 If you are already familiar with the Bose sound you’ll know what to expect.
 The Bose F1 delivers that same clean, rich and detailed sound.
 The Bose F1 subwoofer offers two 10-inch woofers.
 At first, I thought that these two smaller-sized subs would not be able to deliver enough thump.
 I was wrong.